intel/intel-cloud-optimizations-gcp/distributed-training/nlp/README.md

 By updating the `machine_rank`, you ensure that each machine is correctly identified within the distributed fine-tuning setup.

 To fine-tune PyTorch models in a distributed setting on Intel hardware, we utilize the [Intel® Message Passing Interface (Intel® MPI)](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html) implementation.
 This implementation provides flexible, efficient, and scalable cluster messaging on Intel architecture.
-The [Intel® oneAPI HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html) includes all the necessary components, including `oneccl_bindings_for_pytorch`, which is installed alongside the MPI toolset.

 Before launching the fine-tuning process, ensure you have set the environment variables for `oneccl_bindings_for_pytorch` in each node in the cluster by running the following command: